 The rash often starts off looking like small, red pinpricks.
 You may then see it spread quickly and turn into red or purple blotches.
 A non-fading rash seen under a clear glass firmly pressed against the skin is an early sign of sepsis and meningitis (Meningitis Research Foundation, 2019).

 On dark skin, look for the rash on paler areas of skin such as the soles of the feet, palms of the hands, the inside of the mouth or eyelids.

 You must get medical advice for your child immediately if you find this rash on them.

-This page was last reviewed in May 2018.
+This page was last reviewed in January 2022.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

-You might find attending one of NCT's Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.
+You might find attending one of our NCT New Baby courses helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.